 Yes, the ads highlight some correct aspects of Jesus’ character, but in no way does that legitimize the organization’s entire message.

-The popular adage that even a broken clock is right twice a day reminds us that something can still be unreliable even though it may provide correct information every now and then.
+The popular adage that even a broken clock is right twice a day reminds us that it doesn’t matter if something unreliable provides correct information every now and then—it is nevertheless unreliable.

 The Bible, the inspired Word of God, uncolored by man’s traditions and preconceived notions, is still the only source by which we can . . .

 (We believe the following article series can help you better make sense of the incongruence between the Jesus that is often preached today and the Jesus of the Bible: “Christ vs. Christianity” and “Walk as He Walked.”)